How data is supporting the COVID-19 response

 - understand the impact on people with underlying health conditions through development of an online risk calculator

 - discover COVID-19 treatments through the nationwide “RECOVERY” clinical trial testing three drugs

 - delineating the adverse impacts of the COVID-19 pandemic on patients with cancer and cancer services

-- contributing to international efforts in determining whether medications taken by those with pre-existing conditions exacerbates COVID-19 symptoms, e.g. ACE-inhibitors
+- contributing to international efforts in determining whether medications taken by those with pre-existing conditions exacerbates COVID-19 symptoms, for example ACE-inhibitors

 UK Biobank is studying how the health of 500,000 people is affected by their lifestyle, environment and genes.
 All participants have volunteered to be involved.
-This resource could offer further insight into COVID-19 e.g. the factors which make one individual experience more serious symptoms compared to another.
-To support this COVID-19 work, we have enabled UK Biobank to access data held by GP practices on those individuals who have agreed to be part of the UK Biobank programme.
+This resource could offer further insight into COVID-19 such as the factors which make one individual experience more serious symptoms compared to another.
+To support this COVID-19 work, we have enabled UK Biobank to access data held by general practices on those individuals who have agreed to be part of the UK Biobank programme.

 NHSX, the British Society of Thoracic Imaging (BSTI) and Royal Surrey NHS Foundation Trust have formed a joint partnership in order to create a national database of chest X-ray, CT and MRI images to understand more about the disease and support patients better.

 As time goes on, we will update this information to cover new ways in which data is being used to support the COVID-19 response.
 This may include examples of research into COVID-19: to understand the virus better, develop potential treatments or a vaccine and inform our response to future pandemics.